Adithya-S-Bhat/Comparision-of-Sorting-Algorithms/README.md

 # Comparision of Various Sorting Algorithms

+Comparison of Bubble, Insertion, Quick and Merge Sorting techniques which sort randomly generated elements through a range of size from 100 thousand to 1 M

+# File Structure
+* Code -> Contains the C code for acheiving Problem Statement
+  * sort.h -> Header file which contains structures and function prototypes
+  * sortclient.c -> Driver code which invokes functions
+  * sortimp.c -> Contains function definitions
+* Graphs -> Contains Graphs that were obtained
+* Output Files -> Contains text file with data required to plot the graph

+# Plotting Graph
 Graph is plotted using "gnuplot" command line tool.
 Use the following commands on gnuplot command line to view the graph: